Skip to content

 DOMS can happen following a variety of exercises, such as strength training, jogging, aerobics, and jumping.
 During physical activity, muscles contract and cause microscopic tears within the muscle.
 Soreness actually occurs during the repair process, when the body works to mend these micro tears.
 Dr. Michael Jonesco explains, “Soreness is a by-product of healing.”
 Even though DOMS is a symptom of healing and adapting, it can prove difficult to muster up the motivation to continue working out while suffering from muscle soreness.

 Don’t let DOMS discourage your health and wellness resolutions!
-Stay on track with the help of Doctor Hoy's® Natural Pain Relief products.
+Stay on track with the help of Doctor Hoy's® Natural Pain Relief topicals.
 Our superior ingredients relieve sore muscles and boost recovery.
-The cool and warm sensation of the Pain Relief Gel feels wonderful after workouts.
+The cool and warm sensation of the topical Pain Relief Gel feels wonderful after workouts.
 It lasts for several hours with our unique time-release menthol technology.

 “I exercise consistently by lifting weights at the gym.
 I know it was a good workout when I experience some soreness.
 I apply Doctor Hoy's Pain Relief Gel before bed and wake up ready for my next workout!”